Mahita495/ToDo-Management-Application/README.md

+Todo Management Application is a Spring Boot -React Full stack Application architecture.
+It manages the list of Todo's based on roles like user and admin.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.